 Living Out the Love of Christ by Embracing People Where They Are

 That’s what we’re all about.
 Our understanding of God’s love that we see in Christ is that it’s big enough, wide enough, and strong enough to handle your past, your present, your questions, your doubts, and your future.
-God’s love can heal us and put each of us back together.
-So come on in.
+We are an open and inclusive church that welcomes all people, values diversity, and cares deeply for our city.
+You are welcome here, so come on in.

 Sharing the unconditional love, grace, and forgiveness that God offers to all people